 The FIRST Robotics Competition 2019 game has not been released to the public yet but will be in January.
 When released, you can find resources in the national FIRST resource library.

 How can I find a team to join?

-About 10% of the Washington teams are formed through community organizations such as 4-H, YMCA, Girl Scouts, Boy Scouts, or Boys & Girls Clubs.
+Other Washington teams are formed through community organizations such as 4-H, YMCA, Girl Scouts, Boy Scouts, or Boys & Girls Clubs.
 Generally, this is only one of many activities that the organization facilitates for its members, but if your child is interested in one of these organizations overall, this might be an avenue to pursue in your local area.

 The remaining teams in Washington are formed through homeschool groups, religious organizations or neighborhood groups of friends.
 While these groups are not specifically closed to other students, they do not usually engage in recruiting members.

 Since finding an opportunity with an existing team may be difficult, many experienced coaches and parents advise families new to the program to start their own team.
 The benefits to your child and for those who have an opportunity to participate are well worth the effort.
 If you need additional resources or encouragement, contact us at FIRST® Washington.